Why Three Phase Induction Motor Self-Starting but Synchronous Motor not?

 As the rotor in the synchronous motor rotates at the synchronous speed so we need to create a locking between the rotor and the rotating magnetic field.

-We know that the synchronous motor needs two power supply for its operation one is main three-phase AC supply in its stator winding and another is DC supply to its rotor winding.
+We know that the synchronous motor needs two power supplies for its operation one is the main three-phase AC supply in its stator winding and another is the DC supply to its rotor winding.

-When we give the DC supply to the rotor winding, it creates a magnetic field and its poles always constant.
-But as the AC supply is given to the stator winding, the stator poles does not constant, it continuously rotating as the magnetic field rotates.
+When we give the DC supply to the rotor winding, it creates a magnetic field, and its poles are always constant.
+But as the AC supply is given to the stator winding, the stator poles do not get constant, they continuously rotate as the magnetic field rotates.

 But if we initially rotate the rotor by means of the external prime mover at synchronous speed, the locking will be created and it will continuously rotate even after removing the prime mover.

-So this was the reason Why Three Phase Induction Motor Self-Starting but Synchronous Motor not Self-Starting.
+So this was the reason Why the phase Induction Motor was Self-Starting but the Synchronous Motor was not Self-Starting.

 Read Also: